exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 * Resource type: /libs/granite/ui/components/coral/foundation/form/fileupload
 * See spec: [FileUpload](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/granite-ui/api/jcr_root/libs/granite/ui/components/coral/foundation/form/fileupload/index.html)

 Used to render the FileUpload components in Touch UI dialogs.
-You can specify MIME types of files acceptable and graphic styles of the created component.
-You’ll be required to specify the *uploadUrl* to an actual and accessible JCR path (you may also specify a sub-node of an existing node that will be created as needed).
+You can specify acceptable MIME types of files and graphic styles of the created component.
+You’ll be required to provide the *uploadUrl* to an accessible JCR path (you may also specify a sub-node of an existing node that will be created as needed).
 Sling shortcut *${suffix.path}* for component-relative JCR path is also supported.

 ```java
 public class FileUploadDialog {